 No. The Davis Cemetery District does not mandate the placement of a marker or monument on a grave site.
 In general we do not permit the placement of a marker or monument on a grave site until at least one interment has been done into the plot in question.
 Should a family choose to have a marker or monument installed on a plot, the District reserves the right to regulate the size and most aspects of how the monument is set.
 Please contact the office for up-to-date marker regulations.
 The California Health and Safety Code prohibits public cemeteries from participating in the sale of markers and monuments.

 The interment fee includes administration and permanent record-keeping (determining ownership, obtaining permission and the completion of other documentation which may be required, entering interment particulars in the interment register, maintaining all legal files); opening and closing the grave (locating the grave and laying out the boundaries, excavating and filling the interment space); leveling, tamping, re-grading and sodding of the grave-site; leveling and re-sodding of the grave after the earth settles.
 The fee also includes the use of chairs, canopy, podium, and AV needed for graveside service.
 Any other supplies/and or services which may be required at the time of an interment would be an additional cost.

 The Davis Cemetery District manages an Endowment Care Fund to ensure there will be resources available to maintain the cemetery in the future.
 The establishment and management of an endowment care program is mandated by the California Health and Safety Code.
 It is our objective to care for and maintain our cemetery in a manner in which the community can take pride.
 We set aside more than the minimum required by law, to ensure that essential services are provided at the standards you expect and to which you are entitled.
-Regular care and maintenance activities include: mowing turf, pruning trees and shrubs, repairing and expanding irrigation systems, roads and drainage systems, etc.
+Regular care and maintenance activities include: mowing turf, string trimming, pruning trees and shrubs, repairing and expanding irrigation systems, roads and drainage systems, etc.